hn374/Developer-Notes/React/RoadToRedux.md

 In Redux, you can use a middleware.
 Every dispatched action in Redux flows through this middleware.
 You can opt in a specific feature in between dispatching an action and the moment it reaches the reducer.

 The `createStore` function takes an enhancer as a third argument.
 The Redux library comes with one of these enhancers, `applyMiddleware()`.

+## Immutable State

+Redux embraces an immutable state.
+Your reducers will always return a new state object.
+You will never mutate the incoming state.
+In order to keep your data structures immutable, you have to use `array.map()` and `array.concat(item)` for arrays or `Object.assign()` for objects.

+## Normalizing State

+The further you have to reach into a deeply nested data structure, the more you have to be careful to keep your data structure immutable.

+You should use a library called `normalizr`.
+The library uses scheme definitions to transform deeply nested data structures into dictionaries that have entities and a corresponding list of ids.

+Normalizing your state has two benefits.
+It keeps your state flat and thus easier to manage with immutable data structures.
+In addition, it groups entities to single sources of truth without any duplications.

+When you normalize your state, you will automatically get groupings of entities that could lead to their own reducers managing them.